enkog/Metrics-Webapp/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Metrics-Webapp
-This project is a mobile web application to check a list of metrics (numeric values).
-It is created using React and Redux.
+This project is a mobile web application that shows a list of all countries in the globe, together with their associated information.

-The 'REST countries' API is used to provide numeric data about countries.
-The webapp has several pages:
+The webapp is divided into two sections:

-- The home page contains a list of items that could be filtered by some parameters.
+- The home page displays a list of countries that may be filtered by area.
-- The details page displays an item's details when that particular item is clicked.
+- The details page offers information about a country.

 ## Built With
-- JS
+- JSX
 - CSS
 - React
-- Redux
+- Redux Toolkit

+## API
+To offer details about each country, the [REST countries API](https://restcountries.com/) was used.

 ## Live Demo

 [Metrics Webapp](https://metrics-webapp.herokuapp.com/countries)

-## Video
+## Video Presentation

 [Metrics Webapp](https://drive.google.com/file/d/1hwoMFe2K4JU15yOrRTv4OGDdJ9qs3ZYT/view?usp=sharing)